Back to Insights

 If you’re a founder or GTM leader who wants to turn your playbook into AI infrastructure, I can help.

-I work with B2B SaaS companies to design and deploy AI-powered GTM systems—fractional, embedded, hands-on.
+I work with B2B companies as a fractional VP of Sales to design and deploy AI-powered GTM systems.
+Embedded, hands-on.
 No fluff.
 No theories.
 Just systems that work.

 Book a call and let’s talk about building your AI-native GTM engine.